 Having more time also includes allocating a section of the class schedule that allows students to discuss their reading and writing – a process better known as Thinkers Talking.

-Both Sharon and Phil firmly believe that talking is extremely powerful, as it allows teachers to better assess their students learning, while also improving students’ comprehension of what they’re doing.
+Sharon firmly believes that talking is extremely powerful, as it allows teachers to better assess their students learning, while also improving students’ comprehension of what they’re doing.

 “Talk is one of the most under-utilised comprehension strategies.
 Sometimes we can think in our own heads ‘oh yeah, I know that’, but it’s not until we say it that we really get to a deeper understanding of what it is that we’re thinking,” Sharon added.